Florida LGBTQ history: Timucua two-spirits

 Athore, son of the Timucua chief Saturiwa, shows Fort Caroline founder Laudonniere the column the French had left two years before.
 One of the engravings by Theodor de Bry, supposedly based on a painting by Jacques le Moyne des Morgues.

 The Timucua, the indigenous inhabitants of North Florida and southern Georgia, were not a single tribe, but rather a group of chiefdoms who shared a language.
 Starting with the founding of the French colony of Fort Caroline in present-day Jacksonville in 1564, the Timucua became the first people in continental North America north of Mexico to experience continuous contact with Europeans.
 In 1565, the Spanish founded St. Augustine and ousted the French, and gradually most Timucua groups were incorporated into the Spanish mission system.
-By the mid-18th century, their population had been reduced from about 200,000 to a few dozen due to centuries of European disease, warfare, and the Indian slave trade, and the last known Timucua left Florida for Cuba when Spain withdrew in 1763.
+By the mid-18th century, their population had been reduced from about 200,000 to a few dozen due to centuries of European disease, warfare, and the Indian slave trade.
+The last known Timucua left Florida for Cuba when Spain withdrew in 1763.

 French and Spanish sources from the 16th and 17th century offer a fragmentary look at Timucua life in the early days of European colonialism.
 Some of these make reference to two-spirits and their role in Timucua society.
 Among the early Europeans to discuss Timucua two-spirits were Fort Caroline’s founder Rene Goulaine de Laudonniere and the fort’s artist Jacques le Moyne des Morgues.
 After Le Moyne’s death, Flemish publisher Theodor de Bry illustrated Le Moyne’s account with a series of engravings he claimed to have based on lost paintings by Le Moyne.
 Two of these images depict two-spirits.